ericzrinsky/osi/Getting Started with PI Vision Extensibility.md

 #### Initialization function

-The Initialization function is used to set callback functions for the symbol which drive the symbol&#39;s behavior.
+The Initialization function is used to set callback functions for the symbol which drive the symbol's behavior.
 The function accepts scope and element parameters.
 <ul>
 	<li><code>scope</code>: Provides access to PI Vision variables available to the symbol.</li>
-	<li><code>codeelem</code>: Provides access to the HTML DOM element of the symbol&#39;s presentation layer. </li>
+	<li><code>codeelem</code>: Provides access to the HTML DOM element of the symbol's presentation layer. </li>
 </ul>

 ```javascript
 symbolPrimer.prototype.init = function(scope, elem) {